PatrickFrankAIU/trainstation2-dispatcher-bot/readme.md

 # 🚂 TrainStation 2 Dispatcher Bot

-A Discord bot for TrainStation 2 players to quickly lookup job information, materials, filters, and efficiency data for Summer 2023 storyline jobs.
+A Discord bot for TrainStation 2 players to quickly lookup job information, materials, filters, and efficiency data for Union storyline jobs.
+The bot currently has only Summer Season data, but includes hooks to switch the dataset each season, and will be updated.

 ## ✨ Features